Chapter 9. More on loops

 }

-In some sense, you may see the while
+In some sense, you may see the while loop as being easier to

 understand.
 But you should quickly be able to adapt to learning the

-loop.
-Most programmers strongly prefer for
+for loop.
+Most programmers strongly prefer for loops to

-loops whenever a program iterates over a sequence of
+while loops whenever a program iterates over a sequence of

 numbers.
 This is because all the information about the numeric sequence